 What's old is new again - it's like we've went Back to the Future!

-Here's a short reminder of those times, popular mechanics, V-8's and homemade do-it-yourself crafts.
+Here's a short reminder of those times, do-it-yourself crafts, "Popular Mechanics," and a teen's first Hot Rod

 This guy here!
 He's the one who sold me those bootleg cassette tapes I was telling you about